 - a.
-If the application is designated by the MEC as Category 1 it is presented to the Board or an appropriate subcommittee of at least two (2) members where the application is reviewed to ensure that it fulfills the established standards for Membership and clinical privileges.
-If the Board or subcommittee agrees with the recommendations of the MEC, the application is approved and the requested Membership and/or privileges are granted for a period not to exceed twenty-four (24) months.
+If the application is designated by the MEC as Category 1 it is presented to the Board or an appropriate subcommittee of at least two (2) members where the application is reviewed to ensure that it fulfills the established standards for membership and clinical privileges.
+If the Board or subcommittee agrees with the recommendations of the MEC, the application is approved, and the requested membership and/or privileges are granted for a period not to exceed twenty-four (24) months.
 If a subcommittee takes the action, it is reported to the entire Board at its next scheduled meeting.
 If the Board or subcommittee disagrees with the recommendation, then the procedure for processing Category 2 applications will be followed. - b.
-If the application is designated as a Category 2, the Board reviews the application and votes for one of the following actions: - i.
+If the application is designated as a Category 2, the Board reviews the application and votes for one of the following actions:

+- i.
 The Board may adopt or reject in whole or in part a recommendation of the MEC or refer the recommendation to the MEC for further consideration stating the reasons for such referral back and setting a time limit within which a subsequent recommendation must be made.
-If the Board concurs with the applicant's request for membership and/or privileges it will grant the appropriate Membership and/or privileges for a period not to exceed twentyfour (24) months; - ii.
-If the Board's action is adverse to the applicant, a special notice, stating the reason, will be sent to the applicant who shall then be entitled to the procedural rights provided in Part II of these Bylaws (Investigation, Corrective Action, Hearing and Appeal Plan); or

-- iii.
-The Board shall take final action in the matter as provided in Part II of these Bylaws (Investigation, Corrective Action, Hearing and Appeal Plan). - 3.3.7 Notice of Final Decision: Notice of the Board's final decision shall be given, through the Hospital President to the MEC and to the Chair of each Department concerned.
+If the Board concurs with the applicant's request for membership and/or privileges it will grant the appropriate membership and/or privileges for a period not to exceed twenty-four (24) months; - ii.
+If the Board's action is adverse to the applicant, a special notice, stating the reason, will be sent to the applicant who shall then be entitled to the procedural rights provided in Part II of these bylaws (Investigation, Corrective Action, Hearing and Appeal Plan); or - iii.
+If the Board's action is to reject the recommendation of the MEC, then the Joint Conference Committee shall be convened within two (2) weeks to determine if there is a resolution acceptable to both the MEC and the Board.
+If not, the decision of the Board shall prevail. - iv.
+The Board shall take final action in the matter as provided in Part II of these bylaws (Investigation, Corrective Action, Hearing and Appeal Plan). - 3.3.7 Notice of Final Decision: Notice of the Board's final decision shall be given, through the PRESIDENT to the MEC and to the Chair of each Department concerned.
 The applicant shall receive written notice of appointment and special notice of any adverse final decisions in a timely manner.
-A decision and notice of appointment includes the Medical Staff category to which the applicant is appointed, the Department to which s/he is assigned, the clinical privileges s/he may exercise, the timeframe of the appointment, and any special conditions attached to the appointment. - 3.3.8 Time Periods for Processing: All individual and groups acting on an application for Medical Staff appointment and/or clinical privileges must do so in a timely and good faith manner, and, except for good cause, each application will be processed within one-hundred eighty (180) calendar days.
+A decision and notice of appointment includes the staff category to which the applicant is appointed, the Department to which they are assigned, the clinical privileges they may exercise, the timeframe of the appointment, and any special conditions attached to the appointment. - 3.3.8 Time Periods for Processing: All individual and groups acting on an application for staff appointment and/or clinical privileges must do so in a timely and good faith manner, and, except for good cause, each application will be processed within 180 (one-hundred eighty) calendar days.
 A recommendation shall be made to the MEC within sixty (60) days of a complete application.

 These time periods are deemed guidelines and do not create any right to have an application processed within these precise periods.
-If the provisions of Part II of these Bylaws (Investigation, Corrective Action, Hearing and Appeal Plan) are activated, the time requirements provided therein govern the continued processing of the application.
+If the provisions of Part II of these bylaws (Investigation, Corrective Action, Hearing and Appeal Plan) are activated, the time requirements provided therein govern the continued processing of the application.